 C D E F G A B C

 …And you end up with a 5th interval – C and G in this case.
-This interval by itself is a power chord, but you can also double any notes that you like to fill things out (‘ukulele players don’t like wasted strings for some reason).
+This interval by itself is an ‘ukulele power chord, but you can also double any notes that you like to fill things out (‘ukulele players don’t like wasted strings for some reason).
 So take the C and G notes, find them on the fretboard and you end up with something like: 0033 – a C5 chord.

 Here are some of the main power chords.
-Since they are so easy to figure out, I only did a few, but the different shapes and layouts should help you connect the dots.
+Since they are so easy to figure out I only did a few, but the different shapes and layouts should help you connect the dots.

 If you want to find more power chord grips, you can look them up on The Ukulele Helper.